RubixML/ML/README.md

 ```

 ### Verbose
-Estimators that implement the Verbose interface are capable of logging to any PSR-3 compatible logger such as [Monolog](https://github.com/Seldaek/monolog), [Analog](https://github.com/jbroadway/analog), or the included [Screen Logger](#screen) in real time.
+Verbose estimators are capable of logging errors and important training events to any PSR-3 compatible logger such as [Monolog](https://github.com/Seldaek/monolog), [Analog](https://github.com/jbroadway/analog), or the included [Screen Logger](#screen).
+Logging is especially useful for monitoring the progress of the underlying learning algorithm in real time.

 To set the logger pass in any PSR-3 compatible logger instance:
 ```php